Ma Kelu: Life and works

 Kelu enjoys painting because it has brought him an immense amount of joy.
 Spending time painting brought him comfort, offered him the opportunity to express himself, and allowed him an escape from reality during the time of the Cultural Revolution.
 Between 1970 and 1972, Kelu was sent to the countryside to do manual labor along with many of his peers.
 Besides being forced to toil in the fields, he often had to walk two miles to paint, to avoid the suspicious eyes in his village.
 In the wilderness, landscapes became a major theme of his painting.
 Returning to Beijing, he gradually became close with a group of other self-taught young painters.
 These painters, like Kelu, were tired of the dominance of socialist-realist art.
-They often gather together in parks or the suburbs to paint landscapes.
+They often gathered together in parks or the suburbs to paint landscapes.
 To avoid being noticed and to make their tools more portable, they modified small toolboxes into all-in-one painting kits.
 As a result, most of their paintings were small, normally about 60 square inches each.